 $ ctpu delete

-ctpu statusto make sure you have no instances allocated, although note that deletion may take a minute or two.
+ctpu statusto make sure you have no instances allocated to avoid unnecessary charges for TPU usage.
+The deletion might take several minutes.
 A response like the one below indicates there are no more allocated instances:

 When you no longer need the Cloud Storage bucket you created during this tutorial, use the

 YOUR-BUCKET-NAMEwith the name of your Cloud Storage bucket:

 See the Cloud Storage pricing guide for free storage limits and other pricing information.

 ctpu, including how to install it on a local machine.

 - Follow the tutorial to run a TensorFlow MNIST sample on TPUs.